e-nsk logo

 There is a CDMA analog to GPRS/EDGE - and it works faster, comparable to 3G.
 The operator is called SkyLink.

 And talking about cafes and internet - the hot spot outbreak is only in the beginning phase here.
 So there are some places where internet is available via Wi-Fi, BUT in most cases it would be on fee basis.
-At the moment we've heard only about Il-Patio and Travellers coffee offering free Wi-Fi.
-The largest 'pool' of places where you can put your Wi-Fi computer for a good use is the Riss-Telecom project offering access in about 20 public places (but you have to buy paycard with password to use it for limited amount of internet traffic).
-These are:
+The following places offer free Wi-Fi:

 Other places - Veselaya Keglya (bowling), Public Library GPNTB, Planeta Kino, Pioneer, Aurora (cinemas), Main Railway Station, Lesnaya Skazka, Ob (hotels).